-A guide on getting Spanish television, and options on how to get foreign channels on your TV or your computer via the Internet.
+A guide on getting Spanish TV, plus options on how to get foreign channels and radio stations on your TV or your computer via the Internet.

-What better way is there to get to know Spain than watching Spanish television?
-Watching Spanish TV channels will open up a window to Spain, its culture, its language and its way of life.
+What better way is there to get to know Spain than by watching Spanish television?
+Local TV channels will help open up a window to Spanish culture, the Spanish language, and general way of life.
 But if you fancy watching TV shows from back home, you’ll be pleased to know that you can easily access these via your TV or the Internet in Spain.

 Looking for something to watch with the whole family?
 Disney+ brings together great TV shows and movies in one easy-to-use on-demand subscription service.
 From Homer Simpson to Han Solo, you'll find all your favorite characters on Disney+.
 Sign up today and get the popcorn ready!